-A nearly ideal set of features for a technical warmth layer at a very affordable price.
+A nearly ideal set of features for a technical warmth layer at a very affordable price

 A jacket this solid won't be a featherweight.
 At 1 lb.
-0.7 ounces, the Transcendent Hoody is on the heavier side of the lightweight down jackets we've tested in the last two years, slightly heavier than the similar The North Face Trevail Hoodie.
-Yet, along with a little extra weight you get a tremendous amount of durability and weather protection.
-A great design with well chosen features such as drawstrings at the front and back of the hood, an internal front storm flap, and fleece-lined pockets; you won't begrudge the extra ounces when you are snug in the Transcendent Hoody on a stormy day.
+0.7 ounces, the Transcendent Hoody is on the heavier side of the lightweight down jackets we've tested in the last two years, a bit heavier than the Rab Microlight Alpine.
+Yet, along with a little extra weight, you get a tremendous amount of durability and weather protection.
+A great design with well-chosen features such as drawstrings at the front and back of the hood, an internal front storm flap, and fleece-lined pockets; you won't begrudge the extra ounces when you are snug in the Transcendent Hoody on a stormy day.
 Five out of 10 points.

 Getting your down jacket wet is an excellent way to get started down the road toward an epic in the mountains, particularly if you then manage to get snowed on for an extended period of time.
 Like the great majority of down jackets, the Transcendent Hoody will saturate even in a light rain if it's consistent enough.

 The Transcendent Hoody is a great stash-away layer for big ski tours or climbs of big cold peaks like Denali or Rainier.
 It also serves well as a light belay jacket, as it includes two giant internal stash pockets for storing extra items such as climbing shoes or water bottles.
-We liked how small this jacket packed down, much smaller than in previous years.
-It was a little bit smaller than The North Face Trevail Hoodie, but much easier to stuff into its own pocket.
+We liked how small this jacket packed down, much smaller than in previous years, and it stashes into its own pocket with ease.

 We have also found that the down of the Transcendent Hoody has shown little to no loss of loft after languishing at the bottom of packs, being used as a pillow, and used daily for months.
 One of the better characteristics of this jacket, we awarded it eight out of 10 points.

-The design of the Transcendent Hoody has very little room for improvement (perhaps 800+ fill-down in the next iteration?).
+The design of the Transcendent Hoody has little room for improvement (perhaps 800+ fill-down in the next iteration?).
 A minimum of extras reduces the number of the things that might break and helps keep the weight of the Transcendent Hoody somewhat in check.
-Oversize zip pulls on the hand warmer pockets and the front zipper make adjusting layers without taking off your gloves a cinch.
-Spacious internal stash pockets give you a spot to stash gloves, bottles, and your snacks when resting, and were without doubt our favorite feature.
+Oversize zip pulls on the hand warmer pockets and the front zipper makes adjusting layers without taking off your gloves a cinch.
+Spacious internal stash pockets give you a spot to stash gloves, bottles, and your snacks when resting, and were, without doubt, our favorite feature.

 Use this jacket as part of a layering system for the big days when you can throw it in a pack.
 Its fit will accommodate layers underneath it, while still being trim enough to throw a hardshell over the top.
 Ski touring, alpine rock, and mountaineering are great activities for this jacket.
 Due to its trim, stylish look, it also makes a good choice for wearing around town without looking like a mountain guide.
 This is truly a do-anything jacket, as long as you don't let it get wet.

 This jacket retails for only $225.
-To put this in perspective, you could buy two and a half Transcendent Hoodies for the price of one Canada Goose Hybridge Lite Hoody.
 It is a great jacket and is a steal for such a low price.
 The result is it was a very easy choice for our Best Bang for the Buck Award.